 Size and Profile

 Rubber feet come in various sizes, from low-profile options (e.g., 1/4″ tall) to larger ones suitable for heavy butcher blocks.
-For screw-on applications, it’s important to note that your cutting board typically needs to be at least 1/2 inch thick to accommodate the screws without splitting the wood.
+For screw-on applications, your cutting board typically needs to be at least 1/2 inch thick to accommodate the screws without splitting the wood.
 Consider the overall size and weight of your board when choosing to ensure adequate support and stability.

 Attachment Method: Screw-On vs. Adhesive